cast-org/figuration/site/4.1/widgets/slideshow.md

 A simple widget that extends on the [Tab widget]({{ site.path }}/{{ version.docs }}/widgets/tab/) to add previous and next navigation items that update their disabled state based on the currently active tab/slide.

+In accordance with the best practice recommendation with tabs, we recommend using `<button>` elements for the tabs within a slideshow, as these are controls that trigger a dynamic change, rather than links that navigate to a new page or location.

 ## Examples

 ### Using Tabs